Single-Round Deterministic Quantum Anonymous Veto Using Bell States: Implementation Using Photonic Quantum Walks

 \begin{itemize} \item \textit{Identity operation (no veto):} The photon is left unchanged. \item \textit{Phase gate \( P^{(a)} \) (veto):} Implemented using a PS at angle \( \pi/2^{a-1} \). \end{itemize}

-\item {Final Measurement:} After all voters have acted, the photon is returned to the VA.
-The VA interferometrically recombines the spatial modes and performs a Bell state measurement.
-This is accomplished by inserting a HWP at \( \alpha = \pi/4 \) in the mode received from the voters, followed by a BS.
-This optical configuration effectively simulates the combined action of a CNOT gate and a Hadamard gate, enabling projection onto the Bell basis.
+\item {Final Measurement:} Once all participants have done it, the photon is sent back to the VA.
+The interferometric recombination of the spatial modes is done by the VA, which measures the Bell state.
+It is achieved by placing a HWP at \( \alpha = \pi/4 \) in the mode picked up by the participants followed by a BS, which is Bell state measurement (CNOT + Hadamard gate).
 Single-photon detectors are placed at the output ports of both modes to record the measurement outcomes.

 For each Bell pair, if the photon is detected in the mode retained by the VA, the state is identified as \( |\Phi^+\rangle \); otherwise, detection in the opposite mode indicates a phase-flipped state \( |\Phi^-\rangle \).